canlilar/binderhub-deploy-gke/README.md

 You can copy [`template-config.json`](./template-config.json) should you require.

 **Please note that all entries in `template-config.json` must be surrounded by double quotation marks (`"`), with the exception of `node_count` or if the value is `null`.**

+To build the BinderHub, you should run `setup.sh` first (to install the required command line tools), then `deploy.sh` (which will build the BinderHub).
+Once the BinderHub is deployed, you can run `logs.sh` and `info.sh` to get the JupyterHub logs and service IP addresses respectively.
+`teardown.sh` should _only_ be used to delete your BinderHub deployment.

 ### :key: Create a Service Account key